Safe Travel to Mexico

 More on the Security of Mexico – an interesting and mind opening read about Mexico’s safety.

-Please note that the warnings are for specific areas and should not be taken to mean that the entire country should be avoided.
+Also note that the warnings are for specific areas and should not be taken to mean that the entire country should be avoided.
 Try to keep in mind that you do not enter certain areas of your own city in your own hometown as they are viewed as unsafe, wherever you come from.
 One should remember that these warnings are very specific and should not be generalized to mean the whole city, whole state or whole country.
-There is much of Mexico that is completely unaffected by the travel warnings.

-A personal note from Yolonda, the owner of We Are One Travel and Amigo Trails:
+A personal note from Yolonda, the owner of Amigo Trails, The 3 Amigos & We Are One Travel:

 There are over 1 million Americans living in Mexico today.
 I am one of them and have been living in this lovely country for over 12 years now, full time.
 I don’t live in areas that are colonized by Americans or foreigners or that are considered high traffic touristy areas, but rather in small, rural towns inside the Copper Canyon where English is not even spoken except in a few of the larger hotels.
 My son (10 years old) goes to school daily, plays with friends on the streets and we live rather dull but serene lives here.
 We are NOT afraid to walk on the street, shop in the stores or drive our cars.
 Life just goes on, as it does for any of you who are reading this in your own home town.
 I would venture to say that I see less crime here than I do when I am in the USA as a rule.